 In a 2015 study conducted by Thorn, in collaboration with Texas Christian University, 260 survivors of domestic minor sex trafficking provided information on recruiting practices, experiences in the life, technology use, advertising, interactions with buyers, and prosecution.
 When asked about the role technology played in trafficking, 63% reported communicating online with their trafficker, 57% reported that their trafficker purchased a cellular telephone for them to use, and 75% reported their trafficker used social media and "apps" regularly.
 The Thorn study found that, as of 2015, the most common sites accessed by traffickers were Facebook, Instagram, Snapchat, Tagged, MeetMe, MocoSpace, and Twitter.
 Additionally, the Thorn survey found that online advertising was also increasing at an alarming rate: only 38% of those who were trafficked prior to 2004 were advertised online, compared to 75% of those who were trafficked post 2004.
 In 2018, the Ohio Attorney General's Human Trafficking Commission commissioned a study into how social media is used to contact, recruit, and sell children for sex.
 The study, which was conducted by the University of Toledo Human Trafficking and Social Justice Institute, found that social media not only allows a trafficker to have access to multiple vulnerable potential victims at once, but that social media allows a trafficker to mask traditional clues that they are a potentially dangerous individual.
-The research confirms what we have seen in our investigations - that social media and cellular telephones are important tools of the trade in the trafficking world.
-Having trained personnel to locate social media sites, draft search warrants, and review information and evidence obtained from social media search warrant returns and cellular telephone forensics is imperative to obtaining additional information that will not only lead to successful prosecutions, but may lead to additional suspects and/or victims.
+The research confirms what we observed in our investigations in 2019 and 2020 - that social media and cellular telephones are important tools of the trade in the trafficking world.
+Having a sufficient number of dedicated personnel trained to locate social media sites, draft search warrants, and review information and evidence obtained from social media search warrant returns and cellular telephone forensics is imperative to obtaining and knowledgably evaluating information that will not only lead to successful prosecutions, but may lead to identification of additional suspects and identification and rescue of additional victims.
 References: Bouche, Vanessa, The Role of Technology in Domestic Minor Sex Trafficking, Texas Christian University, January 2018; Miller, Dan, Study Details Link Between Social Media and Sex Trafficking, Forensic Magazine: Rockaway, October 8, 2018.